ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 # UBER : Cassandra Query First Design

 ## Section: I Introduction
 **Problem Statement**: In the context of Big Data, traditional relational databases face scalability and performance constraints.
 Uber's Ride Sharing application requires a database solution that overcomes these limitations.
-Therefore, to overcome the limitations of SQL databases in handling big data, this project focuses on a schema design using a NoSQL database called Cassandra.
+Therefore, to overcome the limitations of SQL databases in handling Big Data, this project focuses on a schema design using a NoSQL database called Cassandra.

 **Objectives:**
 The objectives of this project are the following: